 Types of Hot Air Oven

 A forced-air hot air oven is better than a static air oven because its fan keeps the hot air moving throughout the oven.
 It maintains a consistent temperature throughout the oven by preventing the hot air from rising to the top of the oven.
 It keeps the cooler air at the bottom.

 It is an open type of sterilizer.
 The heating coil is present at the bottom of the unit.
 By gravity convection, the hot air rises inside the chamber.
 Temperature is less uniform than the forced air type hot air oven.

-The materials suitable for sterilizing in the hot air oven are:
+- Materials suitable for sterilizing in the hot air oven are:

-- Glassware: Petri plates, test tubes, flasks, pipettes, syringes
+- Glassware: Petri plates, test tubes, flasks, pipettes, syringes,

 - Metallic instruments: forceps, scalpels, scissors